hownbey/portfolio/get-started-redesign.md

 ## Explanation of changes

-For content enthusiasts, here's a play-by-play of the changes I made.
+If you want a deep dive, here's a play-by-play of the changes I made.

 ### The old intro